IR Carousel LR

 ORIGINAL RESEARCH

-Students from Tapton School Academy Trust presented their Original Research into therapeutic targets for motor neurone disease.
+Tapton School Academy Trust students presented their research into therapeutic targets for motor neurone disease.

 Explore their poster